jsborjesson/keymail/docs/project/diary.md

 Making the tests work are taking up 90% of my time, development is incredibly slow but I'm confident it is at least headed in the right direction.
 I'm fully committed to going down the rabbit hole of TDD at this point - I think it will be worth it.

+## Week 4

+### Tuesday

+Fixed a nasty order dependant bug in the tests.  `let` is lazy in Minitest, so it only actually sent the email if the email-variable is used - which it is in most of the tests, but in one I directly checked ActionMailer::Base.deliveries before using email, hence that test failed whenever it was run first.